ParinthornThammarux/2110403-DSDE-M150-Lover/Scraper_new/MEA Scraper/README_MEA_SCRAPER_V2.md

 ### 📊 Day-Based Records
 - One record per outage date
 - All outages for a specific day grouped together
+- Day of week calculated from outage date (ensures consistency)
-- Includes: date, day of week, raw outage data, announcement URL
+- Includes: date, day of week, cleaned outage data, announcement URL

 ---